Resistance Girl (REGI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Resistance Girl Historical Price

-According to the latest data gathered on Resistance Girl live price page, the current price of Resistance Girl is 0USD.
-The circulating supply of Resistance Girl(REGI) is 100.00M REGI , giving it a market capitalization of $66.58K.
+According to the latest data gathered on Resistance Girl live price page, the current price of Resistance Girl is 0.00101458USD.
+The circulating supply of Resistance Girl(REGI) is 100.00M REGI , giving it a market capitalization of $101.42K.

 The Resistance Girl Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of REGI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.